 Now we will see some examples of using the TIMEVALUE function which will help you to understand the function more clearly.

-1. TIMEVALUE Function to Obtain The Decimal Value of a Time Text
+1. Using the TIMEVALUE Function in Excel to Obtain the Decimal Value of a Time

 We can use the TIMEVALUE function to obtain the decimal value of a time text.
-Suppose we have a dataset which has some texts specified with only time.
+Suppose we have a dataset that has some texts specified with only time.
 To get the decimal value,

 ➤ Type the following formula,